-All report cards will be emailed to parents.
+All report cards were emailed to parentsFriday.
 Please make sure that we have your current email address.
 Call 314-953-4500 if your email address needs to be updated.
 Teachers will fill all sections of the report card EXCEPT behavior.
-Extensive comments will be provided.

 Dr. Martin Luther King-Oratory Contest